zio/zio/docs/datatypes/core/zio/error-management.md

 val defect3 = ZIO.succeed(throw new Exception("boom!"))
 ```

-Therefore, in the second approach of the `divide` function, we do not require to die the effect in case of the _dividing by zero_ because the JVM itself throws an `ArithmeticException` when the denominator is zero.
-When we import any code into the `ZIO` effect if any exception is thrown inside that code, will be translated to _ZIO defects_ by default.
+Therefore, in the second approach of the `divide` function, we do not require to manually die the effect in case of the _dividing by zero_, because the JVM itself throws an `ArithmeticException` when the denominator is zero.

+When we import any code into the `ZIO` effect, any exception is thrown inside that code will be translated to _ZIO defects_ by default.
 So the following program is the same as the previous example:

 ```scala mdoc:compile-only
 import zio._